Full-Length Play

 (exploding)

 Trevor!
 Jesus!
 What’s the matter with you?
-Has your perfect little life made you indifferent to the sufferings of us lesser mortals?
+Has your perfect life made you indifferent to the sufferings of us lesser mortals?

 TREVOR